michellab/a3fe/docs/getting_started.rst

 to how severly they restrict the configurational space accessible to the ligand (more restriction is better as it indicates that the restraints are mimicking a stronger native interaction).

-EnsEquil can use a default spacing of lambda windows which should work reasonably for most systems with the default SOMD settings.
+a3fe can use a default spacing of lambda windows which should work reasonably for most systems with the default SOMD settings.
 However, to optimise the lambda schedule by running short (200 ps default) simulations and generating a new spacing according to the integrated variance of the gradients, run ``calc.get_optimal_lam_vals()``.

-One weakness of EnsEquil is that the molecular dynamics engine used for production simulations (SOMD) does not support enhanced sampling; HREX, REST2 etc are not available.
+One weakness of a3fe is that the molecular dynamics engine used for production simulations (SOMD) does not support enhanced sampling; HREX, REST2 etc are not available.
 However, this does mean that all individual SOMD simulations can be run in parallel.

-Preparing Input for EnsEquil
+Preparing Input for a3fe
 ****************************
-EnsEquil accepts either PDB files of the protein and crystallographic waters, along with an sdf file for the ligand, or parameterised AMBER-format input files for the free and bound legs.
-The preparation stage will be detected by EnsEquil when you instantiate a Calculation, and only the required preparation steps will be carried out for each leg.
+a3fe accepts either PDB files of the protein and crystallographic waters, along with an sdf file for the ligand, or parameterised AMBER-format input files for the free and bound legs.
+The preparation stage will be detected by a3fe when you instantiate a Calculation, and only the required preparation steps will be carried out for each leg.

 To find out which input files are required for a given preparation stage for a given leg, run: